open-sdr/openwifi/doc/app_notes/packet-iq-self-loopback-test.md

   (Set 16 to register 8 -- set trigger condition to phy_tx_started signal from openofdm tx core) ./sdrctl dev sdr0 set reg xpu 1 1
   (Unmute the baseband self-receiving to receive openwifi own TX signal/packet -- important for self loopback!)
+  ./side_ch_ctl wh5h0
-  ./side_ch_ctl g0
+  (Set the loopback mode to over-the-air) ./side_ch_ctl g0
+  (Relay the FPGA IQ capture to the host computer that will show the captured IQ later on)
   ```
   You should see on outputs like:
   ```